Exploring Affordance and Situated Meaning in Image Captions: A Multimodal Analysis: Related work

-- \textbf{Perceptual Salience} \\ It refers to the immediate and apparent attention-grabbing quality of a perceived object or event.
-This term describes how certain features of an object or event stand out and catch our attention, making it distinct and easily recognizable in our perception.
-Salience reflects in space description utterances.
-Language often highlights and delineates one component of a scene as the focal point \citep{talmy1983language}. \citet{langacker2008cognitive} proposes that prominence can be conveyed in two manners.
-First, emphasized semantic elements are specified plainly.
-Second, the primacy of an event's participants may be inferred from the event's internal semantic structure, even when the entity is not directly addressed.
-For example, "He drives a car," and "He is driving" both denote the salience of "car," while the latter does not mention the noun phrase.
+\textit{\textbf{Perceptual Salience}} refers to how much attention a perceived object or event attracts, meaning certain features make an object stand out.
+In language, we often emphasize a specific part of a scene as the main focus \citep{talmy1983language}.
+This prominence can be conveyed in two ways: firstly, by plainly specifying emphasized semantic elements; and secondly, by inferring the primacy of an event's participants from its internal semantic structure, even when not directly addressed \citep{langacker2008cognitive}.
+For instance, both \textit{he drives a car} and \textit{he is driving} emphasize the salience of `car', with the latter omitting the noun phrase.

-- \textbf{Ecological Niche Association} (ENA)\\ We propose a concept for the conventionality of the co-occurrence of an object and its environment, called "ecological niche association."
-This term describes the way in which objects and their surrounding environments are often mutually dependent and co-adapted to each other in specific ways.

-The ecological niche association, which extends the concept of \textit{habitat} as the precondition~\citep{pustejovsky2013dynamic} for an action to take place by further recognizes the role of context in shaping the meaning and function of objects and highlights the conventionality of considering objects within their natural or intended environments.
-By emphasizing the dynamic relationship between objects and their contexts, this concept can help to inform our understanding of how objects are used and interpreted in natural language processing and other applications.
+\textit{\textbf{Ecological Niche Association (ENA)}} introduced in this study refers to the conventionality of an object co-occurring with its environment, denoted as the "ecological niche association."
+This term captures the mutual dependence and co-adaptation between objects and their surroundings in specific ways.
+ENA expands the concept of \textit{habitat} as a prerequisite~\citep{pustejovsky2013dynamic} for actions, emphasizing the importance of context in shaping the meaning and function of objects.
+It highlights the dynamic relationship between objects and their contexts, enriching our understanding of object utilization and interpretation in natural language processing and other applications.